 Buffalo Police Department

-The overall number of Part I crimes has dropped every year from 2008 through 2018, resulting in a 38% drop in Part I crimes.
+The overall number of Part I crimes has dropped from 2006 through 2022, resulting in an overall 42% drop in Part I crimes.

 UCR (Uniform Crime Reporting) Statistics